Rounding near-optimal quantum strategies for nonlocal games to strategies using maximally entangled states: Introduction

-Recently, an independent but similar result was established in \cite{Vid21} for approximate synchronous correlations.
-An advantage of \cite{Vid21} is that it applies more generally to correlations and therefore applies to the case of synchronous nonlocal games as a corollary.
-Both results are based on \cite{SV18}, but we emphasize that this work takes a more algebraic perspective and additionally covers the XOR games case, which is far from the synchronous case.
+By \emph{close} we mean that each measurement operator in the strategy is at most $O(\epsilon)$-away from the generators in the approximate representation.
+Because all of the above algebras are quotients of group algebras, we assume that the operator norm of each generator in the approximate representation is at most one.
+In this case the $O(\epsilon)$ is entirely independent of the Hilbert space and depends only on the presentation of the nonlocal game algebra.
+The formal statements for \cref{thm:second} are found in \cref{prop:BCS_alg}, \cref{prop:synch_alg}, and \cref{prop:XOR_alg}.
+As a consequence of the proofs of \cref{thm:main} and \cref{thm:second} we obtain the following corollary:

-Using techniques from approximate representation theory, we are also able to show that near-representations of the game algebras extend to near-optimal strategies in which the players employ a maximally entangled state.
+\begin{corollary} \ \begin{enumerate} \item Each $\epsilon$-perfect quantum strategy for a BCS nonlocal game is $O(\epsilon^{1/4})$-away from an $O(\epsilon^{1/2})$-perfect quantum strategy using a maximally entangled state. \item Each $\epsilon$-perfect quantum strategy $\mcS$ for a synchronous nonlocal game is $O(\epsilon^{1/8})$-away from an $O(\epsilon^{1/4})$-perfect quantum strategy using a maximally entangled state. \item Each $\epsilon$-optimal quantum strategy $\mcS$ for an XOR nonlocal game is $O(\epsilon^{1/8})$-away from an $O(\epsilon^{1/4})$-optimal quantum strategy using a maximally entangled state. \end{enumerate}\end{corollary}

-\begin{theorem} (Near-representations are close to near-optimal strategies using a maximally-entangled state) \begin{enumerate} \item If $\phi$ is an $\epsilon$-representation of the synchronous algebra $\mcA(\mcG)$ on a Hilbert space $H$ with respect to $\|\cdot\|_f$, then $\phi$ is close to an $O(\epsilon^2)$-perfect strategy $\mcS$ for the synchronous nonlocal game $\mcG$, in which the players employ a maximally entangled state on $H\otimes H$. \item If $\phi$ is an $\epsilon$-representation of the BCS algebra $\mcB(\mcG)$ on a Hilbert space $H$ with respect to $\|\cdot\|_f$, then $\phi$ is close to an $O(\epsilon^2)$-perfect strategy $\mcS$ for the BCS nonlocal game $\mcG$, in which they employ a maximally entangled state on $H\otimes H$. \item If $\phi$ is an $\epsilon$-representation of the XOR algebra $\mcC(\mcG)$ on a Hilbert space $H$ with respect to $\|\cdot\|_f$, then $\phi$ is close to an $O(\epsilon)$-optimal strategy $\mcS$ for the XOR nonlocal game $\mcG$, in which the players employ a maximally entangled state on $H\otimes H$. \end{enumerate} Here \emph{close} means that each measurement operator in $\mcS$ is $O(\epsilon)$-away from the corresponding element of $\phi:\msG\arr M_d(\C)$ with respect to the little Frobenius norm $\|\cdot\|_f$. \end{theorem}
+Notably, \cref{cor:main} shows that you can reduce the analysis of near-perfect (near-optimal in the XOR case) strategies with an arbitrary state to the analysis of near-perfect (near-optimal in the XOR case) strategies with a maximally-entangled state without amplifying the error too much.

-As a corollary to the proofs of theorems \ref{thm:main} and \ref{thm:second} we have the following result for near-optimal finite-dimensional quantum strategies.
+Recently, independent but similar results to \cref{thm:main}(2) for approximate synchronous correlations were established in \cite{Vid22}.
+Both results are based on techniques in \cite{SV18} but we emphasize that this work takes a more algebraic perspective and focuses on extending the techniques to arbitrary BCS games.
+One advantage of their result is that it applies to the more general case of correlations (not just strategies).
+However, none of their results apply to the case of XOR games as they are far from synchronous.